alexholcombe/teachingATHK/readings/controllingForVsControl.md

 A control group is the group in an experiment that does not receive treatment by the researchers and is then used as a benchmark to measure how the other tested subjects do.

 To many modern English speakers, this use of the word "control" is not intuitive.
-The term "control group" dates from an old meaning of the word "control", to check, which is still the predominant meaning for cognate words in languages such as German.
+The terms “Control group” and "control condition" date from an old meaning of the word “control”, to check – still the predominant meaning for cognates in languages such as German.

-That meaning of "control" [survived in modern English usage](https://forum.wordreference.com/threads/passport-control.2188162/) in the "Passport Control" facilities at airports, where passports are checked, not controlled.
-So, when you hear "control group", it may help to think "Passport Control".
-The  control group is included as a a check that the factor you are interested in is responsible for the outcome of interest in the experimental group.
+That meaning of “control” [survived in modern English](https://forum.wordreference.com/threads/passport-control.2188162/) in the “Passport Control” lines at airports, where passports are checked, not controlled.
+So, when you hear “control group”, it may help to think “Passport Control”.
+The control group is a check that the factor you are interested in is responsible for the outcome in the experimental group.

 ## *Controlling for* in an observational study